Penguin (character): Silver Age

 While in prison, Penguin and Joker heard the news that Batman is retiring.
 This turned out to be a ruse.

 At the time when Batman was shaking off the effects from Scarecrow's fear pills, Penguin escapes from prison and ends up apprehended by Batman and Robin.

 Doctor Destiny manipulates Penguin, Doctor Light, Lex Luthor, Tattooed Man, Cutlass Charlie, Captain Boomerang, Floronic Man, and I.Q. into switching bodies with the Justice League.
 Penguin switched bodies with Batman.
 The Justice League managed to thwart this plot and apprehend the villains.

-Penguin Joker, Catwoman, the Imposter Mad Hatter, Cluemaster, Getaway Genius, and Johnny Witts get concerned about the western mob encroaching in their territory.
+Penguin, Joker, Catwoman, the Imposter Mad Hatter, Cluemaster, Getaway Genius, and Johnny Witts get concerned about the western mob encroaching in their territory.
 Coming together as the Gangland Guardians, they competed with the western mob in taking out Batman first.
 After laying low for a short time, Penguin began his next plot that involved kidnapping a young ruler named King Peeble IV of Swawak in order to take over Swawak.
 Batman and Robin defeated him with help from Talia al Ghul.

 At the time when King Kull plotted to cause havoc on Earth-One, Earth-Two, and Earth-S, he enlists Penguin, Queen Clea of Earth-Two, Blockbuster of Earth-One, and Ibac of Earth-S for his attack on Earth-Two, where he tries to wreck Atlantis and use a cloud to sink islands.
 They are thwarted by Superman of Earth-One, Wonder Woman of Earth-Two, Green Arrow of Earth-One, and Spy Smasher of Earth-S.

 Penguin then did a heist on treasures belonging to short rulers using robot versions of extinct birds to keep Batman busy.
 Batman managed to apprehend Penguin.
 Penguin did another little man-motive crime and was apprehended by Batman again.
 Penguin later participated in Hugo Strange's auction of Batman's secret identity.
 At the time when the Gotham City council outlawed Batman and Robin, both of them had to work outside the law to apprehend Penguin during his diamond heist.

-Penguin collaborated with Terra-Man in a plot to hypnotize Superman into thinking he's the Sundance Kid and have him attack Batman.
+Penguin collaborated with Terra-Man in a plot to hypnotize Superman into thinking he is the Sundance Kid and have him attack Batman.
 Once Batman snapped Superman out of this hypnosis, they proceeded to apprehend Penguin and Terra-Man.

 At the time when Penguin was planning to rob a Pterodactylus egg from the museum, he was easily thwarted by Robin.
 When four criminals plotted to testify against Penguin, he began a plot to kill them before they can do that.
 This plot was foiled by Batman and Black Canary.
 Using a trained falcon, Penguin captured a millionaire.
 It took the combined efforts of Batman, Robin, and Green Arrow to rescue the millionaire and defeat Penguin.
 Penguin later did a plot that involved having a fake Joker murder him.
 This was thwarted by Batman and the real Joker.